SAP/project-kb/prospector/README.md

 implementation as well to complement the rule-based processing and to prioritise candidates.

-Prospector-alpha was implemented by Daan Hommersom during his internship at SAP Security Research for his Master thesis in Data Science & Entrepreneurship at the Jheronimus Academy of Data Science (JADS).
+Patch-finder was implemented by Daan Hommersom during his internship at SAP Security Research for his Master thesis in Data Science & Entrepreneurship at the Jheronimus Academy of Data Science (JADS).